What makes a hip roof irregular?+

 Is this final-order accurate?+

-No, it is a planning bracket that should be validated with detailed measurements.
+No—treat it as a planning bracket to sanity-check early bids.
+Before you order, break the roof into individual planes on the roof plane calculator and sum measured projections with actual pitches.
 For better estimating accuracy, cross-check pitch geometry, plane intersection, and field verification with your project notes, then confirm layout accuracy before final ordering.
-This keeps your material planning aligned with real site conditions and reduces costly quantity revisions.
+This keeps your material planning aligned.

 Is this calculator intended for planning or final engineering?+